pritishph/LLM-AgentLab-Own-ChatGPT-Like-Agent-with-Memory-Tools-and-RAG/README.md

 # 🧠 LLM-AgentLab

-Build your own ChatGPT-like AI Agent with memory, tools, and RAG — all running locally or through APIs.
+Build your own ChatGPT-like AI Agent with memory, tools, and RAG, all running locally or through APIs.
 This project brings together everything you'd expect from a modern generalist AI: semantic memory, document understanding, tool use, and more.

 ---